ipfs/community/projects/stonent.md

 Application

 ## Project Description
 Stonent helps NFT-artists fight with intellectual property theft.
-We use neural network to detect plagiarism of NFT ERC1155 tokens directly in blockchain
+We use neural network to detect plagiarism of NFT ERC1155 tokens directly in blockchain using Chainlink oracles.

 ## Use of IPFS, Filecoin and Libp2p
 We download NFTs from IPFS and indexed it via NN.